 Walnuts

-Don’t worry, though.
-Maintaining selenium levels doesn’t require a lot of special maintenance or extra supplements.
+Fortunately, healthy selenium levels don’t require a lot of special maintenance or extra supplements.
 You can consume plenty of selenium through the following:

 61. Brazil nuts